rockholla/macosa/README.md

 ```
 bash <(curl https://raw.githubusercontent.com/rockholla/macosa/master/install) -r -h
 ```
 4. Check out how to customize to fit your needs: https://github.com/rockholla/mymacosa.
-Fork that repo into your own, make all of the changes you like and push back up to your _public_ fork.
-MacOSa will ask you for this repo location at install time.
+Fork that repo into your own, make all of the changes you like and push back up to your _public_ fork. macOSa will ask you for this repo location at install time.
 If you'd like a jumpstart with how to write your customizations, feel free to check out the [customizations I built and use](https://github.com/rockholla/mymacosa-personal).

 5. When you're ready to install, run the following:
 ```